MichielDerhaeg/build-linux/README.md

 to be sure we will build our own version.

 Configuring busybox is very similar to configuring the kernel.
-It also uses a ``.config`` file and you can do ``make defconfig`` to generate one.
+It also uses a ``.config`` file and you can do ``make defconfig`` to generate one and ``make menuconfig`` to configure it with a GUI.
 But we are going to use the one I provided (which I stole from Arch Linux).
 You can find the config in this git repo with the name ``bb-config``.
 Like the ``defconfig`` version, this has most utilities enabled but with a few differences like statically linking all libraries.
 Building busybox is again done by simply doing ``make``, but before we do this, let's look into ``musl`` first.

 The C Standard Library
 ----------------------